neondatabase/website/content/docs/introduction/about-billing.md

 <DetailIconCards>

-<a href="/docs/introduction/billing-calculators" description="Our pricing calculator and cost estimator tools help you estimate your next Neon bill." icon="branching">Pricing calculators</a>
+<a href="/docs/introduction/billing-calculators" description="Our pricing calculator and cost estimator tools help you estimate your next Neon bill." icon="transactions">Pricing calculators</a>

-<a href="/docs/introduction/billing-overview" description="Quick introduction to how billing works in Neon." icon="branching">Billing overview</a>
+<a href="/docs/introduction/billing-overview" description="Quick introduction to how billing works in Neon." icon="chart-bar">Billing overview</a>

 </DetailIconCards>